testingisdocumenting/webtau/webtau-docs/webtau/REST/complex-types.md

 # Contain

-Use `contain` mathcher to test scenarios like search or list of recently created entries.
+Use `contain` matcher to test scenarios like search or list of recently created entries.
 This way you don't have to assume an existing state of your backend under test.

 :include-json: doc-artifacts/list-match/response.json {title: "Response"}

-Given the response we want to make sure there is an entry with a specified `firstName` and `lastName`.
+Given the response, we want to make sure there is an entry with a specified `firstName` and `lastName`.

 :include-file: examples/rest/springboot/listContain.groovy

 # List Of Objects

-If you want to make sure that all the values are in the list are what you need - use `TableData`.
+If you want to make sure that all the values in the list are what you need - use `TableData`.

 :include-file: examples/rest/springboot/listMatch.groovy